-Overall objectives: Improve the Cambodian court system and ensure justice for all parties before the courts.
+To improve the Cambodian court system and ensure justice for all parties before the courts.

-- LAC educates the community members on the rights of parties.
-By training community members and local authorities regarding the rights of parties in the judicial process LAC will better ensure that the rights of individuals are protected by fellow members of the community and are less prone to violations by local authorities.
+- LAC educates the community members on their rights.
+By training community members and local authorities regarding the rights of parties in the judicial process, LAC better ensures that the rights of individuals are protected by fellow members of the community and are less prone to violations by local authorities.